Amyotrophic Lateral Sclerosis (ALS / Lou Gehrig's Disease)

 Diagnosis

-You will be asked about your symptoms and your personal and family health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 There are no tests to diagnose ALS.

 Tests will be done to rule out other health issues that cause similar problems.
 These may be:

-The care team will consider a person's symptoms and test results before making a diagnosis.
-A second opinion with a nerve specialist may help to confirm the diagnosis.
+The care team will look at a person's symptoms and test results before making a diagnosis.
+A second opinion with a doctor who focuses on nerves may help confirm the diagnosis.

 Treatment